CE-Programming/asm-docs/pages/tutorials/asm/lib-creation.md

 # Finishing Up

 Great, now your header file should be complete.
 Now for one of the harder parts.
-From your base C toolchain installation, copy your header file to *.\include\ce*.
+From your base C toolchain installation, copy your header file and outputted `.asm`

-Then copy the newly created **.asm** containing the jump table for your library. into *.\include\ce\asm*.

 Now, whenever you want to use your libraries functions in your program, simply do: